cakephp/migrations/docs/en/index.rst

     # You can specify only one seeder to be run using the `--seed` option
     bin/cake migrations seed --seed ArticlesSeed

-    # You can run seeders from an alternative directory
+    # You can run seeders from an alternative directory, relative to config
     bin/cake migrations seed --source AlternativeSeeds

     # You can run seeders from a plugin